-(Note: This story is mostly based on actual events, to the extent that they are known.
-The rest is speculative.)
+- (Author’s note: This story is based on actual events, to the extent they are known.
+The rest is speculative fiction.)

 It had been a long drive from Ottawa to Toronto.
-More than once he had thought he should have accepted the offer of a driver after all, that he had perhaps been too stubborn, too much the good and faithful, and fully capable aide – ready, willing and able to do anything asked of him; and to be discreet, that above all in this situation.
+More than once he thought he should have accepted the offer of a driver after all, that he had perhaps been too stubborn, too much the good and faithful, and fully capable aide: ready, willing and able to do most anything asked of him; and to be discreet, that above all in this situation.

 Someone watching might have seen him shake his head a little, almost imperceptibly, at the irony of being drawn into it again.
 And now this, this is what it had come to . . . years of cleaning up after “the Great Celebrity,” quietly, discreetly; not so much, after all, for his sake, but for something far more worthy and important.
 And so, he had done his distasteful duty, time after time.
 He had thought he had left all that behind a few years ago, in utter exasperation, finally.
 But still it goes on, as he must always have known it would.
 He had not been surprised when he learned why he was summoned the previous day to His Excellency’s private study.

 “I understand in your previous service you took care of an awkward situation that . . .”

 His Excellency, as always in those days a Peer of the Realm, rose wearily from his chair and took a few steps to a window looking toward the west across the sprawling Residence grounds.
 Surely, it was no small matter to be Governor-General of a British Dominion.
 He had consoled himself more than once with that thought.
 He paused for a moment as he chose his words carefully.
 “In Toronto, in 1923.
 I’m told in the utmost confidence by certain people at home that you handled it very well, and discreetly.”